polodev/datawookie/content/blog/2018-04-30-classification-balanced-data.md

        'Positive' Class : Yes
 {{< /highlight >}}

-Overall this looks pretty decent: an accuracy of close to 80%.
-But if we look at a little closer then we see that the classifier is good at predicting the negative class (with a specificity of nearly 99%), but not very effective at identifying the positive class (with a sensitivity of just over 4%).
+Overall that looks pretty decent, with an accuracy of close to 80%.
+But if we look a little closer then we see that the classifier is good at predicting the negative class (with a specificity of nearly 99%), but not very effective at identifying the positive class (with a sensitivity of just over 4%).

-Clearly this model is no good at all for predicting the positive class.

 ## Balancing the Data